MRCIEU/ieugwasr/README.md

-# R interface to the IEU GWAS database API
+# Perform fast queries in R against a massive database of complete GWAS summary data

 <!-- badges: start -->
 <!-- badges: end -->

-R interface to the IEU GWAS database API.
-Includes a wrapper to make generic calls to the API, plus convenience functions for specific queries.
+The [IEU GWAS database](https://gwas.mrcieu.ac.uk/) comprises over 10,000 curated, QC'd and harmonised complete GWAS summary datasets and can be queried using an API.
+See [here](http://gwasapi.mrcieu.ac.uk/docs/) for documentation on the API itself.
+This R package is a wrapper to make generic calls to the API, plus convenience functions for specific queries.

+Methods currently implemented:

+- Get meta data about specific or all studies
+- Obtain the top hits (with on the fly clumping as an option) from each of the GWAS datasets.
+Clumping and significance thresholds can be specified
+- Obtain the summary results of specific variants across specific studies.
+LD-proxy lookups are performed automatically if a specific variant is absent from a study
+- Query a genomic region in a GWAS dataset, e.g. for fine mapping or colocalisation analysis
+- Perform PheWAS

+There are a few convenience functions also:

+- Query dbSNP data, allowing conversion between chromosome:position and rsids and getting annotations
+- Perform LD clumping using the server, or locally
+- Obtain LD matrices for a list of SNPs using the server or locally (e.g. for fine mapping, colocalisation or Mendelian randomization)

 ## Installation